-Many people today are hearing about the huge savings of switching to geothermal heat pumps for their heating and cooling needs.
+Many people today are hearing about geothermal heat pumps and the huge savings of implementing this technology for their heating and cooling needs.

 The good news is.....it's true.

 ...an engineer looking for rules of thumb data and calculations,

 ...or just anybody trying to find information for geothermal,

 you've found the right spot.

 Before continuing, check out this great beginner's video: